benevolenttech/btek.cc/_posts/2017-01-01-how-to-make-your-site-search-engine-friendly.md

 show_comments: true
 date: 2017-01-01 11:10:13
 next: 2017-01-13-how-to-plan-your-content
-description: Follow these guidelines to avoid sure death by search engine gods.
+description: Follow these guidelines to avoid certain death by search engine gods.
-subtitle: Follow these guidelines to avoid sure death by search engine gods.
+subtitle: Follow these guidelines to avoid certain death by search engine gods.
 ---